Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Endy Kids Mattress only for kids?

-It’s designed for lighter bodies and low-profile frames.
-Adults can lounge or nap on it, but full-time adult sleep typically needs a thicker, more supportive build.
+It's designed for lighter bodies and lower-profile frames.
+Adults can lounge or nap on it, but most adults will want a thicker mattress for nightly sleep.

 How do I pick the right firmness?